ORCA CONSERVANCY STAFF

 Mary Kate ‘MK’ Rosack

-• MK joined Orca Conservancy in 2020 and is a strategic marketing leader with a passion for protecting whales and our oceans.
-She brings a unique perspective with diverse experience in sales, marketing, and communications across Fortune 500 companies like Procter & Gamble and Darden Restaurants.
+• MK joined Orca Conservancy in 2020 and is a strategic marketing and fundraising leader with a passion for protecting whales and our oceans.
+She brings a unique perspective with diverse experience in corporate sales, marketing, and communications, as well as nonprofit board governance and higher education fundraising.

-MK is passionate about assisting with the recovery of the Southern Resident killer whale population and protecting the wild places on which it depends.
+MK is passionate about volunteering, assisting with the recovery of the Southern Resident killer whale population, and protecting the wild places on which it depends.

 Silver Hubble